 I do think the app I was invited to talk about is far better than WhatsApp, and it should be, as it was designed specifically for health purposes by people who have experience in the problem they want to solve.
 My point is that there is no guarantee people will use it.
 That is why my advice is to observe, learn and respect the desire paths taken by potential users before developing something new.
 They are the choices people have already made.

-Pype, K. (2017).
-Smartness from Below: Variations on Technology and Creativity in Contemporary Kinshasa.
-In C. C. Mavhunga (Ed.), What Do Science, Technology, and Innovation Mean from Africa? (pp. 97–115).
-Cambridge, Massachussetts: The MIT Press.
+Pype, Katrien.
+“Smartness from Below: Variations on Technology and Creativity in Contemporary Kinshasa.”
+What Do Science, Technology, and Innovation Mean from Africa?, edited by Clapperton Chakanetsa Mavhunga, The MIT Press, 2017, pp. 97–115.

 RUCKENSTEIN, M. (2015).
 Uncovering Everyday Rhythms and Patterns: Food tracking and new forms of visibility and temporality in health care.
 Techno-Anthropology in Health Informatics: Methodologies for Improving Human-Technology Relations, 215, 28-40.